 7 – Practice Swimming at Race Pace

-The art of taper is a difficult training period for a lot of beginner swimmers because you’re tying to focus on recovering your body while also increasing your performance with more rest.
+The art of taper is difficult for a lot of beginner swimmers because you’re trying to focus on recovering your body while also increasing your performance with more rest.
 It’s important to practice swimming at race-pace so you get comfortable with how your stroke, endurance, and mindset changes when putting in 100% effort.

 - 4 x 50s Stroke @ :50 – THRESHOLD

 - 4 x 25 Stroke @ :30 – DESCEND 1-4

 - 4 x 25s Stroke @ :50 – Odds: Build, Evens: Fast Breakout